What’s a single girl to do when marriage takes too long?

 Healthy people don’t need a doctor—sick people do.
 I have come to call not those who think they are righteous, but those who know they are sinners.

-Regardless of where you are, whether you compromised to feel good, or stayed on the straight and narrow and are nursing disappointment, I want to encourage you to go ahead and still choose God.
+Regardless of where you are, whether you have compromised in the past to feel good, or stayed on the straight and narrow and are nursing disappointment, I want to encourage you to go ahead and still choose God.

 Today is another day to choose God.
 To pick yourself up and bring your mess, your questions, your tears to God and know that He will help you.